Park Pals Support Walks

 If you come with a partner please choose one of you as the primary handler.
 Your training walk experience will be more successful if you only have one communicator for your dog at a time.
 Your partner can assist in physically restraining the dog (if needed) but choose one person at a time to be the trainer (leash handler, reward giver and command cue-er).

 No children.
 Sorry about this one.
-Kids can be great dog trainers.
-Unfortunately, there may be other dogs participating in the training walks who are triggered by children.
+Kids can be great dog trainers, but unfortunately, there may be other dogs participating in the training walks who are triggered by children.
 We recommend not bringing any children under the age of thirteen.

 One dog per handler.
 If have multiple dogs in your home we recommend you only bring the one dog who is the main focus of your reactive training plan.
 If another family member would like to participate in the walk and handle another family dog, they are welcome to.